KeyDB Client - Command Line Interface

 name is simply

---slave.
+--replica.
 This is how it works:

 The command begins by discarding the RDB file of the first synchronization and then logs each command received as in CSV format.

-If you think some of the commands are not replicated correctly in your slaves this is a good way to check what's happening, and also useful information in order to improve the bug report.
+If you think some of the commands are not replicated correctly in your replicas this is a good way to check what's happening, and also useful information in order to improve the bug report.

-Performing an LRU simulation
+#Performing an LRU simulation

 keydb is often used as a cache with LRU eviction.